dbakuntsev/simply.clipboard-monitor/README.md

 ### Persisted preference

 The **Minimize to System Tray** setting is saved in `%LOCALAPPDATA%\Simply.ClipboardMonitor\preferences.json` along with a flag that tracks whether the first-minimize balloon notification has been shown (so it appears only once ever). **Start at login** state is read directly from the registry on each launch so the UI always reflects the actual system state.

+## Single Instance

+Only one instance of the application can run per Windows login session.
+If a second instance is launched while the application is already running:

+- The second instance signals the first instance to show and activate its main window.
+- The second instance exits immediately.

+The enforcement is session-scoped (using a named mutex without the `Global\` prefix), so separate interactive logon sessions on the same machine each get their own independent instance.

 ## Clipboard Owner